creative-workflow/capistrano-container/README.md

   end
 end
 ```
-This filters container with the role `:php` and invokes the task `container:#{container.name}:restart`.
+This snipped filters container by the role `:php` and invokes the task `container:#{container.name}:restart`.

-Or inside other tasks
+Available container accessors:
 ```ruby
   container = container_by_name :db
   container = container_by_roles :php
   container = container_by_id 'website_company_beta_db'
 ```

-Note that you have to use this commands inside a SSHKit context, means inside a `on roles :containers_host do` block for example.
+Note that you have to use these commands inside a SSHKit context, means inside a `on roles :containers_host do` block for example.

-A container has the following methods:
+A container provides the following methods:
 ```ruby
   # tests if the container has a specific role
   def has_role?(role)